kirubasar/React-Task06/README.md

    - It provides functionality  to delete and update todos.
 ## Other works
  -  now our todos card display in browser. suppose the crud method doesn't work refresh then it work
- - next push our folder to github
+ - next push our folder to github and deployed it.